 If the hills are at altitude, less but still yes.

-If you only ride in a group, aerodynamics still matter, mostly when you’re pulling (in front), but anywhere else in the pace line they matter much, much less.
-There is absolutely no question as to whether “aero” looks cooler than “not aero”.
+If you only ride in a group, aerodynamics still matter, mostly when you're pulling (in front), but anywhere else in the pace line they matter much, much less.
+There is absolutely no question as to whether "aero" looks cooler than "not aero".
 Well, all the way up to, but not including, skin suits (eww) and those stupid looking full-aero helmets.
+I have both :D.

-A: Yes.
-If you’re riding by yourself, aero is KING.
+Yes.
+If you're riding by yourself, aero is KING.

 Anything that makes you more areo will make you faster; unless you're riding really slow.
 So definitely a balance to strike between looking like a triathlete and being cool, but there is again, no question there, aero is KING.